renvmorales/market-basket-analysis/README.md

 A quick overview of data shows that there was a total of 85762 different purchased items, and the average number of purchased item per transaction was 18.5.

-Unfortunately, there is no more detailed information on the extraction and dataset provenance (except that it is orignally from NZ).
+Unfortunately, there is no more detailed information on the extraction and dataset provenance (except that it is originally from NZ).
 Further observations can also be found at

 http://weka.8497.n7.nabble.com/question-of-using-supermarket-arff-for-academic-research-td2573.html